chrox/RealTimeElectrophy/README.txt

 The RealTimeElectrophy is a collection of useful programs designed to simplify visual neurophysiology research.
 The Experimenter package lies in the central position of the routines.
-A experimenter controls the visual stimulator via StimControl and receives spikes data from SpikeRecord.
+An experimenter controls the visual stimulator via StimControl and receives spikes data from SpikeRecord.
 Precise frame timing is done by StimControl which sends a sweepstamp trigger to the acquisition system for each screen sweep.
 Once the visual stimuli is synchronized with the spikes via Experimenter, preliminary